$23.7M in tax refunds to be mailed this week

-Nearly 10,000 error-free tax refunds totaling $23.7 million will be mailed out to tax payers this week, the Office of the Governor announced on Sunday.
+Nearly 10,000 tax refunds totaling $23.7 million will be mailed to taxpayers this week, the Office of the Governor announced Sunday.

 The refunds will go to those with error-free returns who filed on or before April 17.

 Lt.
-Governor Joshua Tenorio noted the release of the funds was a result of "prudent fiscal management" and is part of a series of action aimed to help people who have been affected by COVID-19.
+Gov. Joshua Tenorio noted the release of the funds was a result of "prudent fiscal management" and is part of a series of actions aimed to help people who have been affected by COVID-19.